kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 of mapping "info" logs to stdout and "error" logs to stderr.

 Splitting stdout from stderr would be a breaking change in both klog and kubernetes components.
-To avoid that I propose to introduce new logging flag `--logtostdout` in klog that will allow writing info logs to stdout.
+However, we expect only minimal impact on users, as redirecting both streams is a common practice.
+In rare cases that will be impacted, adapting to this change should be a 1 line change.
+Still we will want to give users a proper heads up before making this change, so we will hide the change behind a new logging flag `--logtostdout`.
 This flag will be used avoid introducing breaking change in klog.
-For Kubernetes components we would use this flag to start testing this change and delay enabling this flag by default by one release when we will hit Beta.
-As any other klog flag it should be deprecated when this effort hits GA.

-With this flag we can follow multi release plan to user impact (each point should be done in separate release):
+With this flag we can follow multi release plan to minimize user impact (each point should be done in a separate Kubernetes release):
 1. Introduce the flag in disabled state and start using it in tests.
 1. Announce flag availability and encourage users to adopt it.
-1. Enable flag by default and deprecate it (allows users to flip back to previous behavior)
+1. Enable the flag by default and deprecate it (allows users to flip back to previous behavior)
 1. Remove the flag following the deprecation policy.

 #### Logging headers